AriFordsham/GHCWiki/commentary/compiler/stack-areas.md

 To name a specific location on the stack, we represent its address with a new kind of `CmmExpr`: the `CmmStackSlot`.
 A `CmmStackSlot` is just an integer offset into an `Area`.
 Each stack area grows down, with offset 0 pointing to the old end of the area.
 If we wanted to place a 4-byte object at the old end of the area, we would address it using the offset 4.

+The following image shows the layout of a `CallArea` for both the outgoing parameters (function call) and incoming results (continuation after returning from the function call).
+Note that the incoming and outgoing parameters may be different, and they may overlap.

 [](/trac/ghc/attachment/wiki/Commentary/Compiler/StackAreas/CallArea.png)